 <div> to determine tab order, but remember that native, unadjusted tab order is always preferred and the best for accessibility.

 Using a content management system like Drupal, much of the design is already taken care of for you, so you really only need to worry about content.
 You can still easily test the keyboard accessibility of your site using the methods above, but the tab order has in most cases already been defined.
 What you can do is decide where to lay out content on your site for the best access possible.
 Navigate your site and make sure it is in a logical linear order.
 If it is not, adjust blocks to find the best order.
-If you find that you can not achieve the best keyboard access, contact Central Web Services for help changing the template or your specific code.

 <tabindex> option is available when you are creating links, under the "Advanced" tab.
 You can also edit the HTML and add this feature if so desired.